The Hexablock: a domain associated with the $\mu$-synthesis in $M_2(\mathbb C)$: Introduction

-which we prove in Chapter \ref{hexa}.
+which we prove in Section \ref{hexa}.
 This gives an alternative description of $\Q$ in terms of $\HB$.
-In the same spirit, we present a characterization (see Theorem \ref{thm_connect}) of $\Q$ in terms of $\QN$ and prove that

-where $\widehat{\CQN}$ is the polynomial convex hull of $\CQN$.
-At every stage of the work, the fractional linear maps $\psi_{z_1, z_2}$ play a pivotal role in the study of $\Q$ and the closely related sets, $\HB$ and $\QN$.
-In fact, we use this family of maps to describe a rich class of automorphisms of $\Q$.
-Recall that an \textit{automorphism} of a domain $\Omega$ in $\C^n$ is a biholomorphic self map on $\Omega$.
-We denote by $Aut(\Omega)$ the automorphism group of $\Omega$.
-We prove in Chapter \ref{Aut} that for every $\tau \in Aut(\E)$, the map given by

-is an automorphism of $\Q$, where $\xi$ is a unimodular scalar depending on $\tau$.
-As a consequence, we obtain a large subgroup of $Aut(\Q)$ which preserves $\HB$ and $\QN$.
-At this point, it is natural to ask if this subgroup coincides with $Aut(\Q)$.
-In Chapter \ref{ch_autII}, we determine necessary and sufficient conditions for an element of $Aut(\Q)$ to belong to this subgroup.
+As discussed above, the term `hexablock' is justified by the fact that $\Q \cap \mathbb{R}^4$ contains six different blocks.
+We establish this geometric phenomenon in Section \ref{realslice} by showing that the topological boundary of $\Q \cap \mathbb{R}^4$ decomposes into precisely four extreme sets and two hypersurfaces.